 - Overheating hardware that impacts system performance

-Effective Methods to Resolve the Critical Process Died Error
+Effective Methods to Resolve It

 Here’s how you can troubleshoot and potentially fix this stop code error on your Windows 10 system: